Nimocom/unity-panorama360/README.md

+360 Video tour demo written in Unity!
-You need start the Page on your smartphone!
+You need to launch the GH Page on your smartphone.